zaiisao/Documentation/en/Interactive Broadcast/billing_rtc.md

 Agora calculates the billing of all projects under your Agora account monthly.

 Billing for RTC begins once you implement an RTC function, such as audio call, group video call, or live interactive video streaming, using the Agora RTC SDK.

-On the first day of each month, Agora sends you the bill via email, and five days later deducts the payment from your account.
+Agora calculates the billing of all projects under your Agora account monthly.
+On the first day of each month, Agora sends you your bill for the previous month's usage via mail, and five days later deducts the payment from your account.
 For details, see [Billing, fee deduction, and account suspension](https://docs.agora.io/en/faq/billing_account).

 <div class="alert note">
 	<ul>
 		<li>Agora gives each Agora account 10,000 charge-free minutes each month.
-For more information on the deduction sequence and applicable products, see<a href="https://docs.agora.io/cn/faq/billing_free"> Agora's free-of-charge policy for the first 10,000 minutes</a>.</li>
+For more information on the deduction sequence and applicable products, see<a href="https://docs.agora.io/en/faq/billing_free"> Agora's free-of-charge policy for the first 10,000 minutes</a>.</li>
 		<li>If your scenario involves the RTMP converter, expect additional transcoding charges.</li>
 	</ul>
 </div>

-## Composition
+## Calculation

 Agora calculates your billing based on the sessions under each project.
 The billing for each session equals the total sum of charges for all users in the session.
 At the end of each month, Agora adds up the service minutes and multiplies it by the pricing to get the cost of this month.